 Overview of the spellings for the autumn term

-For your easy reference, here is a copy of the spelling list for each week for the autumn term.
+For your easy reference, here is a copy of the spelling list for each week for the Lent term.

 The children are given weekly spellings and we ask that you try to encourage your child to learn them.
 We give out spellings on a Monday and carry out a test on the following Monday.
 The children in Years 3 and 4 learn the same spelling patterns and the words get gradually harder over the two years.
 It is really important that children the learn the spelling rule and not just the words for the test.
 This will really help them when writing as they will be able to apply the spelling rules and not just learn each word individually.